Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Build shifts, publish them, and let staff swap or pick up coverage with manager approval.
 Employees clock in with a photo and a GPS stamp, and the system flags early or late punches against the schedule.
 For an office where coverage is the daily puzzle, that pairing keeps planned and actual hours side by side.

 Pricing starts low at $2.50 per user for scheduling.
-But time tracking is a paid add-on, around $1.50 more per person, so the real time-clock cost lands higher than the sticker.
-A few reviewers flag missed-punch glitches too.
+Unfortunately, time tracking is a paid add-on, costing around $1.50 more per person, so the real time clock cost lands higher than the sticker.
+A few reviewers flag missed punch glitches, too.
 The scheduling is what you're really buying here, and it's the best of the group.

 Key Features